nagix/mini-tokyo-3d/docs/user-guide/screen-and-operations.md

 <img :src="$withBase('/images/elevator-icon.jpg')" style="width: 28px; vertical-align: top;">|Elevator

 ::: warning
-As of the version 3.6, only subway lines and underground stations are supported for displaying station exit information.
+As of the version 4.0 (beta 1), only subway lines and underground stations are supported for displaying station exit information.
 :::